rmrk-team/rmrk-docs/docs/concepts.md

 ---
-title: "RMRK NFT 2.0 Concepts"
+title: "RMRK Modular NFTs Concepts"
 ---

-The RMRK NFT 2.0 Concepts are divided into RMRK legos and RMRK concepts.
+The RMRK Modular NFTs Concepts are divided into RMRK legos and RMRK concepts.
 Legos are primitives that make up complex _use cases_ and enable certain _concepts_.

 ## RMRK Legos